What is Order Fulfillment? Define Your Process & Strategy in 2023

 Think about the last time you ordered something from an online store and had a less than ideal delivery experience.
 Maybe your package was lost, late, or damaged.

 Are you itching to buy from that seller again?
+Probably not.

-Preventing that outcome for your own ecommerce brand comes down to one thing: your order fulfillment strategy.
+Achieving that outcome for your own ecommerce brand comes down to one thing: your order fulfillment strategy.

 Main takeaways (TL;DR)

-4. If you decide to outsource your order fulfillment process, there are 5 questions you can ask a third-party logistics provider in order to choose the right one for your order fulfillment strategy (on locations, platform integrations, 2-day shipping, etc.).
+4. If you decide to outsource your order fulfillment process, there are 5 questions you can ask a third-party logistics provider in order to choose the right one for your order fulfillment strategy (regarding locations, platform integrations, 2-day shipping, etc.).

 What is order fulfillment?